 If static code analysis is configured, Flosum will automatically start scanning the newly committed code.

 If the regression testing framework is configured, test execution will begin before the code is handed off to the QA team.
-Girish to embed the links.

 5. Create a Release Train and Merge the Feature Branches

-If continuous integration is set up, feature branches can me merged with release branches and then be automatically deployed to various orgs as defined in the pipeline.
+If continuous integration is set up, feature branches can be merged with release branches and then be automatically deployed to various orgs as defined in the pipeline.
 Alternatively, feature branches can be merged into a common integration or release branch so they can be manually deployed to higher environments after review and approval.

 If configured, the code coverage will be automatically initiated after the new code is created.